Russ Harvey Consulting - Computer and Internet Services

 Victoria Times Colonist

-This sort of blackmail can result in suicide when the youth feels there no one to turn to.
 One example is Amanda Todd.
-She committed suicide after several years of harrassment from someone already convicted of the same crime by Dutch courts.
+She committed suicide after several years of harassment from someone already convicted of the same crime by Dutch courts.

 The man convicted of harassing and extorting British Columbia teenager Amanda Todd has been returned to the Netherlands, where the prosecution office says a judge will decide if he serves any of his 13-year Canadian sentence.